When to Take a Counter-Offer as a CS Engineer (And When to Walk) in 2026

 I'd add one observation from running the decline conversation with senior engineers I know.
 The candidates who handled the decline cleanly (short, grateful, no comparison-shopping for the room) reported the smoothest offboardings and the strongest network outcomes years later.
 The candidates who explained too much, or who let the conversation become a re-litigation of why they wanted to leave, reported lingering awkwardness with that former manager for years.
 Brief is kinder than thorough at this moment.

-InterviewChamp.AI is built for the conversation practice that makes both calls (the outside offer negotiation and the counter-offer decline) sharper before they count.
-Hour packs start at $9 (Starter) and Pro Yearly runs $19/mo billed annually.
-Start a practice session or see plans.
-Run the scenario while the stakes are zero.
+InterviewChamp.AI is built for the conversation practice that makes both calls (the outside-offer negotiation and the counter-offer decline) sharper before they count.
+The point is simple: walk into the real conversation able to say your answer in your own voice instead of improvising it live.
+Run a practice scenario or see plans, starting with a $3 trial.
+Rehearse it while the stakes are zero.

-About the author: Alex Chen is the founder of InterviewChamp.AI, building AI interview prep for the new-grad CS market and writing about the modern interview gauntlet from the inside.
-InterviewChamp.AI has run thousands of real interview prep sessions and publishes sourced, dated guides for jobseekers navigating the post-cheating-tool era.
+About the author: Sam K. is the founder of InterviewChamp.AI, building AI interview prep for the new-grad CS market and writing about the modern interview gauntlet from the inside.
+InterviewChamp.AI has run thousands of real interview prep sessions and publishes sourced, dated guides for jobseekers working through the live-interview-AI era.

 Related guides